 The principal activity of the Company is investment holding.
 The principal activities of the subsidiaries are those relating to the operation of medicare centres and nursing homes, provision of hospital extension ward management services, homecare services and ambulance services, letting of properties and investment holding.
-The principal activities of the associate and joint venture are described in Note 14 and 15 respectively.
+The principal activity of the associate is described in Note 14.